 Collaboration is encouraged.
 You are allowed to discuss approaches to solving problems with anyone in the class.
 You may use information from the textbook (of course!), other books, and the Web, with appropriate citation.
 However, copying solutions from any source (person or book) is not allowed.
 Nor may you give answers away.
 If you have any questions about what is appropriate or inappropriate, please talk to me.

 When working on examinations, you should not use other students as resources.

-exercises involving programming will automatically be extended by at
+automatically be extended by at

 least one class period if MathLAN is down for an unscheduled period of

 3 or more hours during the two days preceeding the assignment due date.

 No such extension will be granted for exercises not involving

 Absolute deadline: All work must be turned in by Friday, May 9 at 5 p.m.